 Who should apply?

-We encourage applications from students with a strong undergraduate background in biology, psychology or the physical sciences.
-We look for students who have achieved in science course work as undergraduates and/or who have performed at a high level in independent study, research or work.
-We admit young scientists of great promise and teach them to be excellent scientists and life-long learners.
-We receive over 175 applicants each year and offer admission to 15-20 applicants.
+We encourage applications from students with a strong undergraduate background in biology, math, computer science, engineering, psychology, physics or related sciences.
+We are committed to admitting diverse groups of young scientists who have excelled in science course work and laboratory research, and we teach them to be accomplished scientists and life-long learners.
+Each year, we receive ~200 applications and offer admission to 15-20 applicants.

 What undergraduate programs do Duke Neurobiology students come from?

 Neurobiology is a diverse field poised at the intersection of Biology, Physics, Engineering, Chemistry, Mathematics and Computer Science.
 As such, Duke Neurobiology actively recruits outstanding students with expertise in any and all of these disciplines.
 By cultivating a student body that bridges these STEM fields, Duke has established a training program that is ideally suited to prepare students for a career at the forefront of modern brain science.

 Duke Neurobiology admits students with a demonstrated track record of excellence.
 Successful applicants have typically performed at a high level across multiple areas, including exceptional undergraduate academic performance, top GRE scores, and significant research experience.
 Duke welcomes both domestic and international applicants, and international students should demonstrate a high proficiency on the TOEFL exam in addition to the above criteria.